modcommunity/how-to-install-mods-in-the-sims4-on-pc/README.md

 * [Lumpinou Mod List](https://www.lumpinou.com/)
 * [Sims 4 Studio](https://sims4studio.com/)

-This guide is updated frequently.
+This guide is a *work-in-progress* and updated over time.
 If you have suggestions or corrections, let us know!